dmbarbour/glas/docs/GlasZero.md

         li "..."
         li unlines

-That is, build a list of strings using some simple words, then combine that list of strings into a text.
-A similar construction can build dictionaries.
-When these techniques are too awkward or verbose, consider developing another language module.

-## Assertions

-Assertions provide a lightweight basis for unit tests.
-Assertions are evaluated with 0 inputs.
-If evaluation fails, compilation of the g0 module also fails, in which case loading this module will also fail.
-Evaluation of assertions has access to language module effects (log and load) and any compiler-provided effects.
+This is acceptable, barely.
+However, rather than struggle with awkward data embeddings, programmers should develop suitable language modules for any data that needs to be embedded in a project.

 ## Prog Definitions

+        prog word [ Program ]

 A 'prog' definition is a program with any static arity.
-Programs will be partially evaluated and optimized where feasible.
-Any top-level 'eff' calls are not evaluated.
-If a prog happens to have 0--1 arity and does not use effects, it may implicitly optimize to 'data' in the dictionary output.
+Prog calls are evaluated at compile-time if they have sufficient arguments to fully evaluate and do not require top-level effects.
+Compile-time evaluation is needed to support macros.
+But in most cases, calls are deferred.

+Most words in a g0 dictionaries will be 'prog' words.

 ## Macro Definitions

-A 'macro' is a program that is statically evaluated using partially evaluated input.
-The primary motive for macros is to support higher order programming and metaprogramming (within the staging limitation), e.g. so we can express list processing, parser combinators, or abstract common loops.
-The top stack output from a macro call should be a program, which is then applied inline.
+        macro word [ Program ]

+A 'macro' definition is a program that will be statically evaluated in context of its caller, using static inputs.
+The first result from the macro must be a program.
+This program is inlined by the caller, effectively becoming a 'prog' call for purpose of further compile-time evaluation.
+It is an error if a macro call cannot be evaluated at compile-time.

+Macros support staged metaprogramming.
+To support staged higher-order programming, the g0 syntax supports embedding programs as first-class values.
+List processing, parser combinators, and many other program abstractions can be supported via macros.
+However, unlike conventional functional PLs, higher order programming in g0 is static and does not support closures (modulo providing your own eval implementation).

-Conveniently, macros also eliminate the need for built-in definitions.
-For example, we can define all the Glas program primitive operators using macros and progs:
+Macros additionally eliminate the need for built-in definitions.
+For example, we can define primitive operators using macros:

         macro apply []
         prog swap ['swap apply]